 Brexit happened because some people voted for it.
-This page will answer the real question: what are the underlying reasons that led to the votes for Leave?
+This page will attempt to answer the underlying question: why did they vote for Leave?

 The United Kingdom European Union membership referendum (Brexit referendum) took place on 23 June 2016 in the United Kingdom (UK), and Gibraltar.
 The electorate voted on whether the country should remain a member of, or leave, the European Union (EU).